micene09/scarlett/README.md

 2. `cd` to the root project folder (`package.json`)
 3. `npm i` or `yarn` to install packages

-To execute tests, just execute on project root:
+To run tests, just execute on project root:

 `npm run test` or `yarn run test`